Reply to Critics

 - Can you reply to specific accusations made by MediaTransparency?

 Yes.
 MediaTransparency is a Web site for conspiracy theorists that grew out of attempts in the 1990s to blame liberal set-backs on what Hillary Rodham Clinton famously called "the vast right-wing conspiracy."
-The site was down as of September 2009, but allegations that appeared on the site in the past are still repeated by bloggers and appear on other sites.
+The site was discontinued in 2009, but allegations that appeared on the site in the past are still repeated by bloggers and appear on other sites.

 Media Transparency had posted a list of contributions to The Heartland Institute allegedly made by "conservative" foundations totaling $2.6 million.
 We raised approximately $30 million during the 20 years (1986-2006) covered by the report, so these gifts account for less than 10 percent of our total income.
 Apparently it is up to us to point out the obvious: More than 90 percent of our income came from sources other than the 37 foundations our paranoid critics think rule the world.